 I started crying and asking if it was because of something I did.
 I did not link it to the steroid at this time.
 Even now, we can never be sure that it actually was the steroid–I’ll never know.
 Clefts are a known side effect of dexamethasone during pregnancy, so it’s definitely possible.
 But isolated clefts usually have no known cause, so I’ll never know for sure.

 The doctor reassured me that I probably didn’t do anything to cause this.
-She started to explain more about the condition and that it could be benign or it could be linked to several syndromes.
+She started to explain more about the condition.
+She said it could be benign or it could be linked to several syndromes.
 I started asking some questions I don’t even remember now in-between bouts of crying.

-Towards the end of the meeting, I finally came to a semi-better place when I talked to the doctor about the odds (70%) of this being isolated and not part of anything bigger, and that it would be fixed with some surgeries, and then we would move on with our lives.
+Towards the end of the meeting, I came to a semi-better place.
+I talked to the doctor about the odds (70%) of this being isolated and not part of anything bigger, and that it would be fixed with some surgeries, and then we would move on with our lives.

 However, this was honestly one of the HARDEST days of my life.
 I recognize now that a cleft diagnosis is far from the worst thing that can happen to you.
 However, at the moment where you first discover it, it is heartbreaking–especially when you know so little about clefts!
 The baby you hoped for and prayed over was going to be faced with some huge difficulties.

 Eventually, we felt ready to go.
-We drove separately since we both came from work, and I was disappointed about having to drive myself home.
+Since we both came from work, we had to drive separately.
+I was disappointed about driving myself home.

 We were at MFM for so long that it was now rush hour and I was in downtown Minneapolis.
 We live in the southern suburbs so I knew it was going to be quite the drive.

 Right as I’m trying to merge onto the highway, I get a call from my son’s daycare–he was laying in the office with a 102 fever and they needed me to get him right away.
-I was just so overwhelmed at that moment.
+I was overwhelmed.

 I finally got down to daycare probably 40 minutes later and got him picked up.
 Then I felt ready to call my mom and tell her what happened at the appointment.
 I ended up just sobbing again on the phone.
 I don’t remember much of what she said to me other than reassuring me we would get it all figured out.

 It’s difficult to explain why all of a sudden I needed us to commit to a name, but I did.
 There was something about receiving this diagnosis that made it feel sadder to me that we hadn’t decided on a name to call him yet.
-Again, I can’t really explain why, but having a name all of a sudden felt urgent.
+Again, I can’t really explain why, but it felt urgent to come up with a name ASAP.